Critical phenomena in the gravitational collapse of electromagnetic dipole and quadrupole waves: Numerics

 A new feature in our simulations here concerns the allocation of the radial grid points.
 Following \cite{RucEB18}, the radial grid is constructed by mapping a uniform grid in a variable $x$, covering the interval $[0,1]$, to our radial variable $r = r(x)$, covering the interval $[0, r_{\rm max}]$.
 We now adopt the function

 for this mapping, where $s_p$, $A$, and $t_p$ are dimensionless parameters.
 For dipolar waves, which result in collapse at the origin, we choose $A = 0$ and $s_p = 6.57$, resulting in the same ``sinh" grid setup as used in BGH: it allows for a high, nearly uniform resolution near the origin, but an increasingly coarse, approximately logarithmic resolution at large separations from the origin.
 For higher multipole moments, for which we observe collapse away from the origin, this resulted in unnecessarily high resolution near the origin, and hence an unnecessarily short timestep.
 We therefore added the ``tanh" term in (\ref{map}), which makes it possible to construct a grid that is relatively coarse at the origin, becomes finer at some distance from the origin, but then becomes approximately logarithmic again at large separations.
 For our simulations of the quadrupole waves we adopted $s_p = 6$, $A = 0.0015$, and $t_p = 50$.
+All results shown in Section \ref{sec:results} for the quadrupole waves were performed with $N_r = 256$ radial grid points and the outer boundary at $r_{\rm max} = 128$ (in units of $\sigma$), with $N_\theta = 48$ angular grid points (covering one hemisphere), and with a Courant factor of 0.4.

 We evolve the fields using the ``1+log" slicing condition